ethHong/ethHong.github.io/_posts/2024-08-29-World Hapiness Data - Modiling MLE with Python.markdown

 # Conclusion

 With formula, we figured out that MLE is same as Linear Regression with L2 regularization.
 And this time we also investigated it through a real-world data.
-While working on this, I had one more lesson from the experience that **assuming $\sigma = 1$ worked much better for real-world data.**

-However, there still exists some questions to me - Why?
-Our real world data is not perfectly 'normal'.
-Therefore I just intuitively thought, there could be more precise, and better distribution that could explain our real-world data.
-Therefore, rather than just assuming gaussian normal, and standardizing dataset, I thought 'estimating the optimal $\sigma$ value' would give a better performance.
-I guess this is closely related to simplicity of the model, and Central Limit Theorem - so in case of real world data with huge sample size, Normal Distribution approximates the data quite well.

-**I am planning to do some more experiments and futrher inspection related to this topic some times later!**